resistics/resistics/docs/source/index.rst

 Getting started
 ~~~~~~~~~~~~~~~
-Read more about the magnetotelluric method and resistics in the :doc:`Introduction <introduction>`.
 Installation instructions are provided :doc:`here <installation>`.
 The quickest way to get started with resistics is to install it from pip, the python package repository, and continue through to the :doc:`tutorial <tutorial>`.

 .. code-block:: text